Bumshakalaka/krAIna/README.md

 * Markdown/HTML support
 * Debug Window (right-bottom corner) with the application logs
 * Copy last AI response automatically to system clipboard
+* Macro management window
+* Right-click on assistant, snippet or macro allows editing it

 ### Snippets
 Snippets are actions that can be performed on selected text.